DerGuru/The-Resonant/New Chapters/Part2/P2-03_Scaffold_and_Consequences.md

-## Ch.
-03 - Scaffold (and Consequences)
+# Ch.
+03 - "You saved them, but you almost died"

-The call came three days later.
+The scaffold buckled without warning.

 Jason was at work, halfway through digitizing a box of land deeds from the 1970s, when his phone buzzed.
 Lina's name on the screen.